stefantaubert/lifeclef-geo-2018/README.md

 ```

 ## Training
-For the training you need to download the GeoLifCLEF [training data](http://otmedia.lirmm.fr/LifeCLEF/GeoLifeCLEF2018/).
+For the training you need to download the GeoLifeCLEF [training data](http://otmedia.lirmm.fr/LifeCLEF/GeoLifeCLEF2018/).

 ### Dataset
 You need to set the path to the directory with the data.